Vimjas/covimerage/README.md

 ### 4. Create the report(s)

-You can now call e.g. `coverage report -m`, and you should be able to use coverage reporting platforms like <https://codecov.io/>, which are basically using `coverage xml`.
+You can now call e.g. `coverage report -m`, and you should be able to use coverage reporting platforms like <https://codecov.io/> or
+<https://coveralls.io>, which are basically using `coverage xml`.

 ## Reference implementation